When I tell people I use a tool to do it, they all ask me the same question – is Empower Personal Dashboard safe?

 That’s where encryption plays yet another role.

-All of your online interaction with Personal Capital is encrypted, so no one can decipher what you're communicating with Personal Capital servers.
-They prefer TLS 1.2 but also suppoert TLS 1.1 and TLS 1.0.
+All of your online interaction with Empower Personal Dashboard is encrypted, so no one can decipher what you’re communicating with Empower Personal Dashboard servers.
+They prefer TLS 1.2 but also support TLS 1.1 and TLS 1.0.
 They do not allow other less-secure protocols.
 In encryption, you need to exchange keys during a session of communication and they use ECDHE key exchange for Perfect Forward Secrecy (read the encryption primer for more information).

 They also require 2-factor authorization.
 This means that if you log in from an unknown or new device, they will confirm it’s you via your phone or email (you pick when you set it up).
 I feel it’s a must for any financial institution and there are some banks who don’t have this yet!